ConsDreamer: Advancing Multi-View Consistency for Zero-Shot Text-to-3D Generation: Experiments

 \subsection{\textit{Integration with SOTA Methods}}

-\textit{1) Qualitative Results:} Fig.\ref{fig:big} presents vivid and diverse text-to-3D generation results produced by our method.
+\textit{1) Qualitative Results:} Fig.~\ref{Fig_2} presents vivid and diverse text-to-3D generation results produced by our method.
 Furthermore, we integrate ConsDreamer into a range of advanced 3D generation frameworks, which cover different 3D representation paradigms and various score distillation strategies.
-As demonstrated in Fig.\ref{fig:total_duibi}, our method substantially alleviates the multi-face Janus issue prevalent in existing approaches.
+As demonstrated in Fig.~\ref{Fig_12}, our method substantially alleviates the multi-face Janus issue prevalent in existing approaches.

 \textit{2) Quantitative Results:} We selected ImageReward, OpenCLIP-L/14, and inconsistency frequency as objective evaluation metrics.
-As shown in Table~\ref {table2}, ConsDreamer delivers more substantial gains over the baseline than PerpNeg, attaining state-of-the-art performance across all metrics.
+As shown in Table~\ref {Tab_3}, ConsDreamer delivers more substantial gains over the baseline than PerpNeg, attaining state-of-the-art performance across all metrics.
 Specifically, in the multi-face Janus issue rate, our method outperforms PerpNeg-based baselines by approximately 52.3\%.
 Additionally, we report the mean runtime and GPU VRAM usage.
 For GPU VRAM usage, we compute the average of the maximum GPU memory consumption across multiple runs.
-Table~\ref{table2} demonstrates that our method is lightweight, as it does not compromise GPU memory or runtime for consistent generation.
+Table~\ref{Tab_3} demonstrates that our method is lightweight, as it does not compromise GPU memory or runtime for consistent generation.

-We conducted a user study involving 145 participants to compare with other SOTA methods as subjective evaluation results.
-Using a 1 to 10 scale, participants assessed the models based on two key criteria: ``Generation Quality" and `` 3D Consistency."
-To ensure a fair and unbiased comparison, all samples used in the study were randomly selected, with no cherry-picking to favour our approach.
-As shown in Table~\ref{table2}, our method achieves the highest average scores across both evaluation metrics compared to baselines.
+We conducted a user study involving 145 participants to subjectively compare our method with baselines in terms of the quality and view consistency of the generated 3D content.
+Approximately 75\% of participants were undergraduate and graduate students majoring in AI-related fields, 20\% were students from non-AI disciplines, and the remaining 5\% were non-student participants.
+The questionnaire included detailed representative cases and scoring guidelines to standardise the evaluation.
+Participants rated each model on a 1–10 scale across two key dimensions: ``Generation Quality" and ``3D Consistency".
+To ensure fairness, all samples were randomly selected without cherry-picking to favor our method.
+As shown in Table~\ref{Tab_3}, our method achieves the highest average scores across both evaluation metrics compared to baselines.
 These results demonstrate that the 3D content generated by our approach is consistently more appealing and exhibits superior view consistency.